jazz-code/Front-End/README.md

 React front end of Celebrity Dead or Alive app

 # What is Celebrity Dead or Alive?
 Celebrity Dead or Alive is a fun game you can play anywhere to help pass time for free.
 The goal of our game is to see if you know who is actually dead or alive.
+We have over 90 different celebrities from all fields of work from musicians, to Hollywood to broadcast and athletes alike.

 Play our game [here](https://pedantic-bardeen-27d080.netlify.com/).